Recent Travel Restriction Updates - January 15, 2022

-- All international students planning on travelling to Canada to study at Douglas College MUST submit their quarantine plans to Douglas College International (see below to do so).
+- All international students planning on traveling to Canada to study at Douglas College MUST submit their quarantine plans to Douglas College International (see below to do so).

 - Visit the Coronavirus disease (COVID-19): International students page to determine your eligibility for travel to Canada.

-- If your arrival test is negative you must continue your 14 day quarantine according to your quarantine plan.
-If positive, a government representative will call you to provide additional instructions.
+- For unvaccinated travellers, if your arrival test is negative you must continue your 14 day quarantine according to your quarantine plan.
+If positive, you must isolate yourself from others immediately for a period of 10 days beginning on the day you tested positive for COVID-19, a government representative will call you to provide additional instructions.
 See here for more information.

 - To be considered fully vaccinated, a traveller must have received the full series of a vaccine, or combination of vaccines, accepted by the Government of Canada at least 14 days before entering Canada.